 • Thursday 14 March: Second ticket release at 11:30 AM

 Many Festival events and screenings will sell out to BFI Members before public booking opens.
 Find out more about the benefits of Membership at bfi.org.uk/join.

 Tickets are sold on a first come, first served basis to all events and screenings so many will sell-out to Members before public booking opens.

-However, any tickets returned to us will be released for sale to the public on 9 March at 11:30 AM.
+However, any tickets returned to us by our partners will be released for sale to the public on 14 March at 11:30 AM.
 In addition, you can try your luck in the returns queue from 30 minutes before each performance at BFI Southbank.

 How do I book tickets to the Festival?

 You can also come and book in person at BFI Southbank when your booking opens or return a completed booking form to us.